-Have, maintain and implement policies and procedures to safeguard children which include:
+Groups and school-based providers must implement and maintain policies and procedures to safeguard children which include:

-- The action to be taken when there are concerns about a child - Whistleblowing and the action to be taken in the event of an allegation against a member of staff - The use of mobile phones and technology in the setting - Safer sleeping - Safer nappy changing - Safer recruitment policies and procedures - Procedures for storing confidential records. - Complaints procedure
+- The action to be taken when there are concerns about a child

+- Whistleblowing and the process to follow

+- Action to be taken in the event of an allegation against a member of staff

+- The use of mobile phones and technology in the setting

+- Attendance

+- Safer eating

+- Safer sleeping

+- Safer nappy changing

+- Safer recruitment policies and procedures

+- Procedures for storing confidential records.

+- Complaints procedures

-Make specific arrangements for children's safety and wellbeing, including:
+Providers must make specific arrangements for children's safety and wellbeing, including:

-- The requirements for first aid, policies and procedures for responding to children who are ill or infectious and those for administering medicines - Keeping a written record of accidents or injuries and first aid treatment and informing parents and/or carers of any accident or injury sustained by the child in a timely manner - Ensuring the premises are fit for purpose, compliant with health and safety legislation and appropriate risk assessment - Having an evacuation procedure and suitable fire detection and control equipment - Having in place emergency plans for lockdown - Having in place emergency plans when out on trips or in the community - Ensuring staffing arrangement meet the needs of all children to ensure their safety and implementing a robust key person system - Robust procedures to ensure children don't leave the setting unsupervised and only with those persons notified to the provider by the parent.
-Also prevent unauthorised persons entering the premises. - Keeping attendance records and the required information about each child, to include name, date of birth, name and address of every parent and/or carer who is known to the provider, information about any person who has parental responsibility for the child, which parent(s) and/or carers the child normally lives with and emergency contact details for parents and/or carers.
+- The requirements for first aid, policies and procedures for responding to children who are ill or infectious and those for administering medicines - Keeping a written record of accidents or injuries and first aid treatment and informing parents and/or carers of any accident or injury sustained by the child in a timely manner - Ensuring the premises are fit for purpose, compliant with health and safety legislation and appropriate risk assessment - Having an evacuation procedure and suitable fire detection and control equipment - Having in place emergency plans Emergency planning and response for education, childcare, and children's social care settings - GOV.UK - Having in place simple plans to improve protective security awareness and preparedness Protective security and preparedness for the education sector

+- Ensuring staffing arrangements meet the needs of all children to ensure their safety and implementing a robust key person system - Robust procedures to ensure children don't leave the setting unsupervised and only with those persons notified to the provider by the parent - Keeping attendance records and following up on absences in a timely manner.
+Providers need to consider the child's/families vulnerabilities and any emerging patterns which may cause concern - Keeping the required information about each child, to include name, date of birth, name and address of every parent and/or carer who is known to the provider, information about any person who has parental responsibility for the child, which parent(s) and/or carers the child normally lives with, and emergency contact details for parents and/or carers. - It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+An effective approach to online safety empowers providers to protect and educate children, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate Keeping children safe in education 2025 - Consider further policy development if needed, including national campaigns such as the keep me safe strategy.
+This currently includes 'keep me safe when I'm crying', 'keep me safe when I'm sleeping' and 'keep me safe when I'm with dogs' Keep me safe...: Herefordshire and Worcestershire Integrated Care System

-Inform Ofsted or their childminder agency of any significant event which is likely to affect the suitability of, or allegation of serious harm or abuse by themselves or any person living, working, or looking after children at the premises, and notify Ofsted or their childminder agency of any action taken.
+Inform Ofsted or their childminder agency of any significant event which is likely to affect the suitability of, or allegation of serious harm or abuse by themselves or any person living, working, or looking after children at the premises, and notify Ofsted or their childminder agency of any action taken Childcare: significant events to notify Ofsted about - GOV.UK

-Notify local child protection agencies and Ofsted or the childminder agency with which they are registered of any serious accident, illness or injury to, or death of, any child while in their care, and of the action taken.
+Notify local child protection agencies and Ofsted or the childminder agency with which they are registered of any serious accident, illness or injury to, or death of, any child while in their care, and of the action taken Childcare: reporting children's accidents and injuries - GOV.UK

-Notify Ofsted or the child minder agency with which they are registered of any changes e.g., a new manager, the address of the premises, the name or address of the provider, any proposal to change the hours during which childcare is provided, etc.
+Notify Ofsted or the childminder agency with which they are registered of any changes e.g., a new manager, the address of the premises, the name or address of the provider, any proposal to change the hours during which childcare is provided, etc.